-Intangible assets are comprised information systems and licenses.
-An intangible asset is recognized in the balance sheet at acquisition cost if it is probable that the expected economic benefits associated, and the acquisition cost of the asset can be measured reliably.
+Intangible assets comprise the implementation cost of information system.
+An intangible asset is recognised in the balance sheet at acquisition cost if it is probable that the expected economic benefits associated, and the acquisition cost of the asset can be measured reliably.
 Acquisition cost includes all costs that are directly attributable to bringing the asset to its working condition for its intended use.